birukbelihu/pyglow/README.md

 ## 🙌 Contribute

-Want to improve `pyglowx`?
+Want to improve `pyglow`?
 Contributions are welcome!

 ---